Andy Ibáñez Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in MLB.

-- The White Sox's 4.95 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have a 4.79 team ERA that ranks 26th across all league pitching staffs.

-- The White Sox allow the second-most home runs in baseball (84 total, 1.4 per game).
+- White Sox pitchers combine to allow 84 total home runs at a clip of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.